Chiang Mai: The Rose of the North

-Chiang Mai is Thailand’s principal northern city, and provincial capital of a largely mountainous province, also called Chiang Mai, some 20,000 square kilometers in area.
+Chiang Mai is Thailand’s principal northern city, and the provincial capital of a largely mountainous province, also called Chiang Mai, some 20,000 square kilometers in area.
 Chiang Mai city, founded in 1296, is about 700 km north of Bangkok and located in a fertile valley some 300 meters above sea level.
-Chiang Mai was the capital of LANNA Thai (Kingdom of One Million Rice Fields) until 1755, when LANNA Thai once more became part of northern Thailand.
-Many lowland Thais regard Chiang Mai city and province as being a national Shangri-la the palce is kow for its beautiful women, distinctive festivals, and historic temples dating from the 1300’s, arresting scenic beauty, temperate fruits such as apples, peaches and strawberries, and a crisp, invigorating cool season climate.
+Chiang Mai was the capital of LANNA Thai (Kingdom of One Million Rice Fields) until 1755 when LANNA Thai once more became part of northern Thailand.
+Many lowland Thais regard Chiang Mai city and the province as being a national Shangri-la the place is known for its beautiful women, distinctive festivals, and historic temples dating from the 1300’s, arresting scenic beauty, temperate fruits such as apples, peaches, and strawberries, and a crisp, invigorating cool season climate.

 Mountains surrounding Chiang Mai City form lower extremities of Himalayan foothills and host several hill tribes of Tibeto-Burman origin.
 Forests still worked by elephants, waterfalls, caves, gorges, cultivated orchards and, plantations adorn mountains that invite detailed exploration.
 The people of Chiang Mai have their own lilting dialect, customs, architectural traditions, a wide range of indigenous handicrafts, dances and, cuisine.
 As countless travelers have discovered, Chiang Mai’s manifold attractions enthrall, delight, and to visit this northern Shangri-la merely once is to remain forever enchanted.